How long does septic tank last

 Plumbing

 The answer to 'how long does septic tank last' is that a properly maintained septic system can typically last 20-30 years or more.
-The lifespan of a septic tank depends on several factors, including the tank material, the size of the household, and how well the system is maintained.
+The lifespan of a septic tank depends on several factors, including the size of the tank, the number of people using it, and how well it is maintained.

 Step-by-Step Guide